ZhekaiJin/Celestial-Mechanics-Application/README.md

 Physics simulation deploying three-body model and four-body model to achieve a fuel-efficient spaceship trajectory

-Using three-body model with a conservation of energy
+Animation: Using three-body model with a conservation of energy

 ![alt tag](https://github.com/ZhekaiJin/Celestial-Mechanics-Application/blob/Lagrange-Potential-Field/animation.gif)